Zeit-Labs/openedx-app-ios-contrib/README.md

 ``` bash
 make ATLAS_OPTIONS='--repository=<your-github-org>/<repository-name> --revision=<branch-name>' pull_translations
 ```
-There are additional arguments can be passed to `atlas pull`.
+Additional arguments can be passed to `atlas pull`.
 Refer to the [atlas documentations ](https://github.com/openedx/openedx-atlas) for more information.

 #### Testing translations
 Until the [pull request #422](https://github.com/openedx/openedx-app-ios/pull/422) is merged, translations needs to be pulled from the testing branch `Zeit-Labs/openedx-translations` repo under `fc_55_sample` branch with the following options: